Discover Mexico : Geography

 A vast peninsula

-The Yucatan Peninsula is a large peninsula in southeastern Mexico and northern Central America.
+The Yucatan Peninsula is located in southeastern Mexico and northern Central America.
 It separates the emerald waters of the Gulf of Mexico to the north and west from the turquoise waters of the Caribbean Sea to the east.
-Although the Yucatán Peninsula is often considered a simple Mexican region, this territory of 181,000 km² geographically integrates two other countries: Belize and Guatemala.
-The Mexican part (141,736 km²) represents three quarters of the Yucatán Peninsula, and 7.2% of the Mexican territory.
+Although the Yucatán Peninsula is often thought of as simply a Mexican region, this 181,000 km² territory geographically incorporates two other countries: Belize and Guatemala.
+The Mexican part (141,736 km²) represents three quarters of the Yucatán Peninsula, and 7.2% of Mexican territory.
 It is divided into three states: Yucatán (north), Campeche (west) and Quintana Roo (east).
-To the south of the peninsula, we find Belize and the north of Guatemala (Petén).
-These three countries are part of the Mesoamerican region, a homogeneous biogeographical and cultural area, which was under the influence of the Mayan civilization.
+To the south of the peninsula lie Belize and northern Guatemala (Petén).
+These three countries are part of the Mesoamerican region, a homogeneous biogeographical and cultural area under the influence of the Mayan civilization.

 The emergence of the peninsula